We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 But in most cases, you’ll be dealing with three to five types of inclusions for SI1 clarity and two or three for VS1 diamonds.

-One of the criteria gemologists use in assigning clarity grades is how much the inclusions affect the performance of a diamond, which generally fall into three categories:
+One of the criteria gemologists use to assign clarity grades is how much the inclusions affect the performance of a diamond, which generally fall into three categories:

 - Appearance